 You can set thresholds for two levels: critical (required) and warning (optional).

 Threshold level Details Critical (red) Required.
 When a violation occurs, it will send notifications depending on incident preference settings.
 Warning (yellow) Optional.
-Does not generate notifications.
+Doesn't generate notifications.
 Use a warning threshold when you want to monitor when a system behavior is concerning or noteworthy but not important enough to require a notification.

 - Set time intervals

-Different alert condition types have different minimum time intervals.
+Different condition types have different minimum time intervals.
 For example, some condition types have a minimum time interval of 5 minutes (for example, APM metric alert conditions), and others have a minimum time interval of 1 minute (for example, NRQL alert conditions).

 - Set URL for runbook instructions